 I have been experimenting with social media marketing since 2009.
 For over 10 years I have been applying social media to my own businesses and to my teaching.
 I have implemented different tactics, adjusted my business communications to specific target audiences, analysed my competitors’ social media activities, produced large volumes of content for different social media channels, and managed to grow my business following.
 However, dealing with social media has also been humbling.
 I have experienced my share of failures which allowed me to recognise that 1) there is no universal solution, given that social media is still a relatively new phenomenon that is constantly evolving, and 2) both of my businesses are services that require different approaches on social media.
 It took me time to identify the most appropriate social media communication channels as well as the best practices, and tools to measure those practices.

-This year in January I’m starting a new job at the University of Auckland (thrilled to bits!).
-I’ll still teach marketing – something that I like – and I’ll still do my research, and remain involved in my family business (I’m in charge of everything that has to do with marketing, and I love it).
+Last year in January I started a new job at the University of Auckland (thrilled to bits!).
+I’m still teaching marketing – something that I like – and I’m still working on my research, and remaining involved in my family business (I’m in charge of everything that has to do with marketing, and I love it).